What are Essential Oils?

 Essential Oil Safety Guidelines

-1. Always have vegetable oil or carrier oil close by when applying essential oils.
-This is to dilute and remove the oil if necessary.
+1. Keep vegetable oil or another carrier oil nearby when applying essential oils, so you can dilute and remove them if needed.
 Do not try and dilute the essential oils with water, it will spread the oil and make it worse.

 2. Do a skin test of the essential oil if you are using it on a person for the first time.
 The soles of the feet are the safest and one of the most effective places to use and test oils, especially for children and those with respiratory sensitivity.